Rush (band): 2025–present: Reunion with new line-up

-On October 6, 2025, Lee and Lifeson announced that they were reforming Rush for a tour called Fifty Something which is scheduled from June to December 2026, with Anika Nilles on drums.
-Lee suggested that the tour will include up to two more musicians, including a backing keyboardist.
-Lee and Lifeson also stated that 35 songs will be performed on the tour, with the intention of varying their set list at each show.
-When asked in an interview with The Globe and Mail if the tour will include dates outside of North America, Lee said, "We're wrestling with extending the tour into 2027.
-I really don't know.
-We'll see how that all shakes down."
+On October 6, 2025, Lee and Lifeson announced that they were reforming Rush for a tour called Fifty Something which was scheduled from June to December 2026, with Anika Nilles on drums.
+Lee suggested that the tour would include up to two more musicians, including a backing keyboardist.
+Lee and Lifeson also stated that 35 songs would be performed on the tour, with the intention of varying their setlist at each show.